-Our wonderful project partner Niall Sabongi created this super delicious, party stopping canape for you!
-It was the dish that we served at the official launch of Food Smart Dublin back in 2019.
+Our wonderful project partner Niall Sabongi created this super delicious, canape you can impress your friends with!
+It was the dish that we served at the official launch of Food Smart Dublin back in October 2019.
 It is so good that we made it one of the 12 historical recipes in our book.
 We hope you enjoy it as much as we do.

 You find local fishmongers and seafood shops in and around Dublin on our google map of fishmongers here.
 We update this map whenever we can, but it is by no means exhaustive and if you can't find your local or favourite seafood shop here or you're a fishmonger who would like to be added, please get in touch and we will update our map.